JaimeTR/Injector/README.md

 - Reflective DLL Injection for DLL injection.
 It downloads the DLL and injects into remote process.
 - Process hollowing via svchosts.exe
+- With -bypass flag it tends to use more advanced un-documented API for process injeciton and the routine itself gets changes.
+- Now even supports encrypted shellcode.

 ```
 C:\Users\admin>Injector.exe